Strategic Focus Topics

 - Develop specific recommendations on standards

-- Update the currently existing Whitepaper
+- Update the currently existing publication

 A subgroup on wind load and related topics has been defined, which currently works on parameter and method definition.